shipurjan/InterslavicKeyboard/README.md

 # EN:

-Interslavic keyboard (for Windows)<br>
+Interslavic keyboard (for Windows)
-It only has symbols that are [here](http://steen.free.fr/interslavic/orthography.html) The purpose of this keyboard is to increase systematicity and make less common Slavic characters from other languages harder to type accidentally.<br>
+It only has symbols that are [here](http://steen.free.fr/interslavic/orthography.html)
+The purpose of this keyboard is to increase systematicity and make less common Slavic characters from other languages harder to type accidentally

-Installation:
+### Installation:

 1. Run setup.exe (don't change anything in the build folder)
 2. Restart the computer